 Example: If your average customer generates $240 in lifetime value and you spend $60 to acquire them, your ratio is 240 ÷ 60 = 4:1.
 That is healthy territory.

 Your ratio tells only half the story.
 A company with a 2:1 ratio and a 60-day payback period is often in stronger financial shape than one with a 5:1 ratio and a 24-month payback.
 For ecommerce, target a CAC payback period under 90 days.
-For SaaS, the median payback is 23 months.
+For SaaS, ProfitWell research finds the median payback is 23 months.

 Payback period matters because it determines how fast you can reinvest acquisition spend.
 Short payback periods compound — each cohort of customers funds the next campaign.
 Long payback periods create cash flow risk, especially when ad costs spike or a channel underperforms.

-How Group Buying Improves Your CLV:CAC Ratio
+How Does Group Buying Improve Your CLV:CAC Ratio?

 Farabiulder's group buying campaigns improve your ratio by reducing CAC by up to 40% while increasing customer lifetime value through social connections.